-2. To qualify, employees must meet the following criteria:

 - a.
+There is not incurred by the College a SURS penalty because of this action, then the full time faculty shall receive 100% of the applicable years-of-service incentive described above. - b.
+There is incurred by the College a SURS penalty because of this action, then the years-of-service incentive described above shall be reduced by the amount of the penalty. - 2.
+To qualify, employees must meet the following criteria: - a.
 An employee must be qualified to receive a retirement annuity from S.U.R.S. - b.
-Employed full-time at Lake Land College for at least six (6) consecutive years, including the year prior to applying for participation in the Planned Retirement Program. - c.
+Employed full-time at Lake Land College for at least six (6) consecutive years, including the year prior to applying for participation in the Planned Retirement Program.

+- c.
 Submit signed resignation form to the President up to four (4) years prior to retirement. - d.
-Retirement must occur within four (4) years of qualifying for S.U.R.S. as required in "a." above. - 3.
-An intent to resign must be submitted to the President by December 31 prior to the year in which a resignation will be given except the first year an employee may submit an intent within thirty (30) days of the effective date of this plan.
+Retirement must occur no later than the resignation date approved by the Board. - 3.
+An intent to resign must be submitted to the President by December 31 prior to the year in which a resignation will be given.
 The salary adjustment will begin within thirty (30) days of Board of Trustee approval of the employee's resignation except the salary adjustment may not commence sooner than four (4) years prior to the effective date of resignation. - 4.
 At the discretion of the Board of Trustees, the number of resignations accepted in advance may be limited to fifteen percent (15%) of employees qualified per year.
 Should this option be invoked, resignations will be accepted on a seniority basis within employee group with Lake Land College.
 Employees denied will have one (1) year added to the four (4) year window of opportunity. - 5.
-Employees who have fifty percent (50%) or more of their salaries paid from grant funds, as reported on the Restricted Purposes Fund (Fund 06) of the College's general ledger, are not eligible for participation in Planned Retirement.
+Employees who have fifty percent (50%) or more of their salaries paid, by a third party, as reported on the Restricted Purposes Fund (Fund 06) of the College's general ledger, are not eligible for participation in Planned Retirement. - 6.
+Notwithstanding any contrary or other provision of this Agreement, in the event a retiring faculty's SURS creditable earnings for any school year used to determine the faculty's final rate of earnings (FRE) for SURS retirement purposes annually would increase by more than 6%, the faculty shall only receive the maximum 6% creditable earnings allowable without an employer penalty under SURS rules. - 7.
+Currently under Illinois law there are exclusions regarding the SURS 6% rules.
+By law, these exclusions expire on June 30, 2014.
+At this time the College can appeal to SURS based on the exclusions.
+For subsequent years after June 30, 2014, the College will no longer be allowed to appeal to SURS based on these exclusions.
+If the Illinois Legislature should change the exclusions during the life of this contract, the College and the Association agree to negotiate the implication of those changes accordingly.